Contact us to generate your free Churn Analysis Report →

 Courtesy of Grow with Ward

-A relatively new arrival on the scene, The Customer Relationship Score have become an essential part of all CS strategies, especially when it comes to big and strategic accounts.
+A relatively new arrival on the scene, the Customer Relationship Score has become an essential part of CS strategies, especially when it comes to big and strategic accounts.
 The relationship score helps companies identify relationship-based risks and opportunities, taking into account multiple stakeholder relationships engaging with your company.

-Once your relationships are mapped, you need to rate how strong your relationship with the customer is.
+First you identify and map the relationships between your CS team and the customer stakeholders Then, you rate how strong your relationship with each stakeholder is.
 As human estimations can be biased, you ideally want to use a Relationship Intelligence solution to provide unbiased feedback.

 Creating strong relationships with key influential stakeholders will not only help you retain more customers, but will also boost your upselling and cross-selling efforts.
 These relationships also create strong brand advocates.